 Current Herpetology is the official English journal of the Herpetological Society of Japan, and publishes Reviews, Original Articles, and Short Notes dealing largely or exclusively with the biology and diversity of amphibians and reptiles.
-We do not accept reports based on a single or a few observations, simple records of new localities, descriptive faunal lists, or simple technical reports, such as primer notes, unless their specific and novel merits are clearly documented, explicitly justified, and supported from the perspective of their relevance to significant scientific/biological topics.

 Reviews are usually invited by the Managing Editor.
 Those who wish to submit Reviews should consult with the Managing Editor in advance.
 Original Articles are full-length reports usually greater than nine manuscript pages.
-Short Notes are more limited in scope and usually fewer than 8 manuscript pages.
+Short Notes are more limited in scope and usually fewer than 10 manuscript pages.
 Manuscripts may be moved from one category to another at the discretion of the Managing Editor.
-We basically do not set page-charge, but Original Article exceeding 30 printed pages may be charged.
-For pages exceeding this limit, the charge is JPY 7,700 per page.
-In such a case, authors should contact the editor for negotiation in advance.